timstoenner/speaker_diarization/README.md

-> This repo is a basic pipeline for transcribing audio with Assemblyi API, and diarizing speech occurrences for multiple speakers.
+> This repo is a basic pipeline for transcribing audio with Assemblyi AI API, and diarizing speech occurrences for multiple speakers.